-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Developer Financing (AHP II) - 1.2 Program Description (This should be the description of the planned program.):

-This activity utilizes previously appropriated NHHBG Funds for East Kapolei IIB wherein NHHBG funds are revolving for the development of turn-key homes eliminating the financing costs to the developer thereby keeping the price of the turn-key home affordable.
-The developer will repay these NHHBG funds upon the sale of all East Kapolei IIB turn-key homes resulting in the NHHBG funds revolving back for other NHHBG eligible activities.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (11) New Construction of Homebuyer Units [810(b)(1)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: Developer Financing (AHP II) 1.2 Program Description (This should be the description of the planned program.): This activity will provide funding as part of a capital stack for vertical construction of rental housing on Trust Lands statewide.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (4) Construction of Rental Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (2) Assist renters to become homeowners

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Undivided interest lessees and applicants meeting the 80% AMI income guidelines will have the opportunity to qualify for homes.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):

-The assistance provided will go directly to the developer as part of the capital stack for vertical construction financing eliminating financing costs to the developer resulting in savings that are passed on to the homebuyer.
+If more than one outcome applies, create a separate program for each outcome.): (7) Create new affordable rental units Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Undivided interest lessees and applicants meeting the 80% AMI income guidelines will have the opportunity to rent or rent with an option to purchase their unit.
+NAHASDA guidelines for rental projects keep the unit rents at or below 30% of the family's monthly adjusted income.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): The assistance being provided will go directly to the developer as part of the capital stack for vertical construction financing of approximately 60 rent with option to purchase units, 30 in the Villages of Lai Opua, Hawaii Island and 30 in Hanapepe, Kauai.
+If the unit purchase price at the end of the rental period is reduced in direct proportion to the amount of NHHBG developer financing provided, then the assistance will be in the form of a grant, otherwise the financing will be in the form of a loan that needs to be repaid.
+Other proposed developments may also require developer financing.

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres APR: Actual Number of Outputs Completed in Fiscal Year Units 2
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 0